 The Northern Sea Route was one of the main topics of interest in conceptualising the project and its theme PASSAGE.
-We were motivated to investigate one of the world’s largest, emerging pathways that highlights a set of complex matters, relations and transformations: climate, trade, strategic, informational etc.
+We were motivated to investigate one of the world’s largest, emerging pathways that highlights a set of complex matters, relations and transformations: climate, trade, strategic, informational etc. The NSR is a massive historical construct in its own right, as Vakhtin (209) reminds us.

 We intended to sail the route from east to west, but as we cover elsewhere in this site, despite considerable efforts it was not possible to board a ship or afford a passage through the route.
 While this was disappointing, in making such inquiries we learned a great deal about just how complex, constrained and just how much this was a projected route for a near future while at the same time becoming more navigable with increased melting of sea ice.
 By summer 2020, ships were sailing through the route without an accompanying ice breaker.